vidmo91/proper_Arduino_AVR/README.md

-# proper_Arduino_AVR
+# proper AVR bootloader and fuses for Arduino
-proper AVR bootloader and fuses for Arduino
+this is work in progres it is ment to evolve into Arduino board package for now it is just container for bootloaders and fuse settings files